Paid Time Off (PTO) Policy Guide + Free Template

-Having a strong paid time off (PTO) policy is one of the first steps to attracting and retaining quality talent.
-Your policy should include various time off categories, including sick leave, vacation, bereavement leave, and more.
+Legally speaking, employers do not need to offer vacation time to their employees.
+However, having a strong paid time off (PTO) policy is one of the first steps to attracting and retaining quality talent.
+Your policy should include various time off categories, including sick leave, vacation, and bereavement leave.
 While some PTO policies combine vacation and sick time into a single bank of paid days off, keep in mind that many states require a specific amount of time to be allocated directly to sick leave.

 Thank you for downloading!